opengeogroep/AERIUS-QGIS-plugins/docs/03_extract_gml_from_pdf.md

 ![dialog](img/extract_gml_from_pdf_dlg.png)

 After pressing `open`, the plugin will save the extracted data to a GML file with the same file name but `.gml` for the extension.
-A link to the file will be displayed in the message bar on top of your map.
+A link to the file(s) will be displayed in the message bar on top of your map.
 If anything goes wrong, an error will be displayed there.

-## Limitations

-* The plugin can only extract 1 single GML file.
-PDF's containing more than 1 GML file have not been testen and will probably not work.